blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 ***

-Move the Dingo binary to `/usr/local/bin/` so they are accessible system-wide.
+Move the Dingo binary to `/usr/local/bin/` so it is accessible system-wide.

 <br>